Virtuoso guitarist Vumbi Dekula leads Dekula Band on "Slavery is Crime" EP

 During the tail-end of August, Sing-a-Song Fighter dropped Dekula Band’s “Slavery is Crime,” with the title track being the crux of the EP.
 With that title, my inability to understand the language the song is sung in didn’t stop me from feeling the mix of its celebratory and reflective tones.

-Chilltown Blues reached out to Sing-A-Song Fighter an Dekula bandmembers Vumbi and Gaby Kababa Nkomba for translations of the lyrics, and what they shared seems to hark back to Vumbi’s early life in North Eastern Congo.
+Chilltown Blues reached out to Sing-A-Song Fighter, and Dekula bandmembers Vumbi and Gaby Kababa Nkomba provided for translations of the lyrics.
+What they shared seems to hark back to Vumbi’s early life in North Eastern Congo.
 Vumbi learned how to play guitar in the Swedish missionary home he grew up in there, heavily influenced by the Congolese styles of music that make one “feel happy to be alive,” Sing-a-Song Fighter’s press release notes, amid and on top of a history of injustices that were decidedly not happy.